 Chess 1

-First graders develop more advanced skills through practicing creative and critical evaluations of never before seen chess positions.
+First graders develop more advanced skills through practicing creative and critical evaluations of chess positions.
 The immediate feedback they get through the consequences of their decisions gives them unique insights and growing confidence in their abilities.
 The first grade chess program expands students' general chess knowledge by demonstrating full classic and model games with follow-up group discussions.
-The use of guided play helps instructors to evaluate students' progress and individual needs.
+The use of guided play helps to evaluate students' progress and individual needs.
 Chess exercises and problem solving challenges enable each student to progress at their own pace.
-Friendly group and individual games stimulate thinking and build social skills.
+Group, team and individual games stimulate thinking and build social skills.
 Students learn to write down their moves, improving their handwriting skills and enabling a later review of their choices and ideas.
+Online chess platforms, such as LiChess.org, allow for interactive practice and learning.
+Prominent change makers such as Judit Polgar, Maurice Ashley, Jose Capablanca and others are introduced in a variety of topics.